fpc/FPCSource/tests/utils/macos/readme.txt

 Here output and error is redirected to a file, stored in a variable.

-The MPW script also writes entires (with unix line endings) in the "log" file.
+The MPW script also writes entries (with unix line endings) in the "log" file.
 This can then be analyzed by the unix command:

     make rundigest